 - There is no online screen calculator.

-- And of course there are the sections of DM, GK and Essay writing to tackle (More on it later)
+- And of course there are the sections of DM and GK (More on it later)

 How to tackle the differences:

 The biggest difference to tackle is the penalty on the unanswered questions.
 However, according to me candidates should not worry about it.
 A negative of -.05 will not impact the overall score significantly, even if a high number of questions are not answered.
 I think it is better to leave a question and fetch -.05 than to mark a fluke and fetch -.25.
 Here is XAT Decision Making at its practical application!!

 For tackling the other differences, let us move to the test-taking strategy and talk about the sections in the order of my attempt.

 Section 1 Decision Making: This is my favourite section.
 I believe that most of the students are needlessly apprehensive about it.
 Anyone with a decent comprehension skill will find this section interesting and easy to attempt.
 I usually give 50-55 minutes to this section and try to maximise my attempts and score.
 In a typical DM question the case has one or few objectives to be met and there are few constraints on the way to these objectives.
 So, the first thing I do is to identify the constraints and the objectives to be met.
 While attempting I tick the option which fulfils the objective and not the options which may sound ideal/best.
 Also, in a few DM the cases can be quite long, but usually such cases are easy.

 This section may also have DM Caselets requiring Mathematical Interpretation.